 In a food processor, add garlic cloves, cashews, pine nuts, nutritional yeast, sea salt and water.
 Process until smooth.

 Add basil, lemon juice and olive oil while processing.
 Mix until smooth, and set aside.

 Using a ladle, scoop 1 cup of the tomato sauce in casserole dish to cover the bottom.
 Place 4 lasagna noodles crosswise so they completely cover the bottom of the dish, breaking them to fit as necessary.

 Cover the noodles with one-third of the cashew-pesto mixture, and evenly spread it with a rubber spatula.
-Layer 1/2 the zucchini, 1/2 the eggplant, and 1/2 the roasted peppers.
+Layer 1/2 the zucchini, 1/2 the eggplant, 1/2 the roasted peppers and repeat layers.

 Top with the remaining lasagna noodles, cashew-pesto and sauce.
 Place lasagna in the oven, and bake for 40-45 minutes, or until it is browned and bubbly.
 Allow to sit for 10 minutes and serve hot.